zd3sf/esphome-docs/components/rf_bridge.rst

 ``rf_bridge.send_raw`` Action
 -----------------------------

 Send a raw command to the onboard radio chip.
-The OEM RF firmware is able to send raw only for standard signals (usually short), for other signals (B0 transmit), Portisch fimrware is needed.
+The OEM RF firmware is able to send raw only for standard signals (usually short), for other signals (B0 transmit), Portisch or Mightymos fimrware is needed.

-This can be used to send raw RF codes in automation's, mainly for protocols that are not supported.
+This can be used to send raw RF codes in automations, mainly for protocols that are not supported.
-If you have *Portisch* firmware installed, these raw codes can be obtained with the help of :ref:`rf_bridge-start_bucket_sniffing_action`
+If you have *Portisch* or *Mightymos* firmware installed, these raw codes can be obtained with the help of :ref:`rf_bridge-start_bucket_sniffing_action`

 .. code-block:: yaml

     on_...:
       then:
+        - rf_bridge.send_raw: #in OEM firmware
+            raw: 'AAA5070008001000ABC12355'
-        - rf_bridge.send_raw:
+        - rf_bridge.send_raw: #in Portisch firmware
-            raw: AAA5070008001000ABC12355
+            raw: 'AAB04C0408137702440111139B38192A192A1A1A19292A192A1A19292929292A1A1A1A1A192A19292A1A192A192A1A1A1A1A1A1A1A192A1A1A1A1A1A1A1A1A1A1A1A192A1929292A192A1A1929292955'

 Configuration options: